The-Jay-Aher/DevOps/IAC/Terraform/README.md

 **List**

 -   Lists are used to store multiple items in a single variable.
--   List items are ordered, changeable, and allow duplicate values.
+-   List items that are ordered, changeable, and allow duplicate values.
 -   List items are indexed, the first item has index `[0]`, the second item has index `[1]`, etc.

     ```hcl